shakacode/react_on_rails/docs/basics/configuration.md

   # The default is `%w( manifest.json )` as will be sufficient for most webpacker builds.
   #
   config.webpack_generated_files = %w( manifest.json )

+  # You can optionally add values to your rails_context.
+See example below for RenderingExtension
+  # config.rendering_extension = RenderingExtension

   ################################################################################
   ################################################################################